Modularising Verification Of Durable Opacity: Related Work

-On the concrete level, several models both hardware and software specific, aim to define the correctness of the order in which writes are persisted in NVM.
-Pelley et al.~\cite{pelley2014memory} describe various such low-level models including strict persistency and relaxed persistency models such as epoch persistency and strand persistency.
-Those models, consider hardware to be able to track persist dependences and perform flushes implicitly.
-Izraelevitz et al. \cite{DBLP:conf/wdag/IzraelevitzMS16}, give formal semantics to epoch persistency which corresponds to real-world explicit ISAs, where flushes are issued explicitly with dedicated instructions by the respective application.
-Raad et al. \cite{raad2019weak} develop declarative semantics that formalize the persistency semantics of ARMv8 architecture.
-On the language level, Kolli et al. \cite{kolli2017language} proposed an acquire and release persistency model based on the acquire-release consistency of C++11.
+Several models, both hardware and software specific, aim to define the correctness of the order in which writes are persisted in NVM.
+Pelley et al.~\cite{pelley2014memory} described various such low-level models including {\em strict persistency} and relaxed persistency models such as {\em epoch persistency} and {\em strand persistency}.
+Those models consider hardware to be able to track persist dependences and perform flushes in a manner described by the persistency model.
+Izraelevitz et al. \cite{DBLP:conf/wdag/IzraelevitzMS16} gave formal semantics to epoch persistency which corresponds to real-world explicit ISAs, where flushes are issued explicitly with dedicated instructions by the respective application.
+Raad et al. \cite{raad2019weak} developed declarative semantics that formalise the persistency semantics of ARMv8 architecture. \cite{raad2019persistency} propose persistency semantics for the Intel-x86 Architecture and \cite{cho2021revamping} provides view-based and axiomatic persistency models for Intel-x86 and ARMv8.

+On the language level, Kolli et al.~\cite{kolli2017language} proposed an acquire and release persistency model based on the acquire-release consistency of C++11.
+Furthermore, Raad et al. \cite{raad2020persistent} and Bila et al.~\cite{DBLP:conf/esop/BilaDLRW22} have developed program logics for reasoning about persistent programs on Intel-x86, based on the Owicki-Gries proof system.

 Regarding transactional memory \cite{harris2010transactional}, not many correctness conditions have been adapted to the persistent memory setting.
-Raad et al~\cite{raad2019weak} base their framework for formalizing ARMV8 to a persistent variant of serializability (PSER) under relaxed memory.
-Even though serializability provides simple intuitive semantics it does not handle aborted transactions.
-TimeStone \cite{krishnan2020durable} and Pisces \cite{gu2019pisces} are persistent transnational memories that guarantee Snapshot Isolation \cite{berenson1995critique}.
+Raad et al~\cite{raad2019weak} base their framework for formalising ARMv8 to a persistent variant of serializability (PSER) under relaxed memory.
+Even though serializability provides simple intuitive semantics, it does not handle aborted transactions.
+TimeStone \cite{krishnan2020durable} and Pisces \cite{gu2019pisces} are recent persistent transactional memories that guarantee snapshot isolation \cite{berenson1995critique}, which is weaker than serializability, and hence opacity.

-One concern regarding persistent memory is providing generic methods for automatically adapting algorithms to the persistent memory setting.
-One direction for solving this problem is persistent transactional memory.
-Even though many hardware and software persistent TMs have been developed that guarantee durability semantics, to our knowledge, no mechanisms have been developed for automatically adapting well-known STMs to the use of persistent memory.